RyanSchraeder/Team-Aurora-Marvels/README.md

-## DU Data Viz
+## DU Data Viz - Team Aurora Marvels
-## Correlation Between Superhero Traits and Box Office Sales
+## Project One: Correlation Between Superhero Traits and Box Office Sales
 ####
 #####
 _Do certain superhero attributes translate into higher (lower) box office sales in the United States?
 Do certain superhero attributes_ _translate into higher (lower) box office sales in the international market?_